kprinssu/anne-keyboard-windows/README.md

 A Universal Windows App for controlling the an Anne Pro keyboard over Bluetooth Low Energy.

 ## Requirements
 This app has been tested against Windows 10.
-Windows 8 should be supported, but futher testing is required.
-Windows 7 will not be supported due to lack of support by Microsoft.
+Other version of Windows is not supported due to Universal Windows App (UWP) platform only supporting Windows 10.
 The keyboard has to be in L0 mode by: pressing ```Fn+B, Fn+0, ESC, Fn+B, +```

 ## Installation